laninsky/non_active_repos/README.md

 gggtgtgccgagaaattggacaaacttgatcatttagaggaagtaaaagtcgtaacaagg
 tttcc
 ```
 The read name is located next to the start-of-line carrot.
-The sample locations and number of reads are located within merged_sample={}, and the cluster the read is assigned to follows cluster=.
-Each cluster may contain multiple reads.
-In this example, the 2nd and 3rd reads are located in the same cluster.
+The sample locations and number of reads are located within merged_sample={}, and the OTU the read is assigned to follows cluster=.
+Each OTU may contain multiple reads.
+In this example, the 2nd and 3rd reads are assigned to the same OTU.

 To use the code, paste the R-code from this repository into your R console and then execute it by:
 ```